QUAKERS IN ACTION

 One arm of the Peace Education Centre, known as the Grindstone Island Training Institute for Nonviolence, used realistically simulated conflict situations to explore how a civilian population could defend itself from tyranny, while maintaining the values of peace and non-violence.

 The most famous exercise carried out at the Institute, known as the ‘Grindstone Experiment’ took place over 31 hours in August 1965.
 Fifty people in total participated in a socio-drama based on the premise that a right-wing government, backed by the US army, had occupied major portions of Canada in the wake of the secession of Quebec.
+The central questions to be addressed were: how can pacifists maintain their beliefs in nonviolence under the threat of armed attack?
+And, can nonviolent civilian defence be applied against an imposed tyranny?

 The organisers had expected that the exercise might go on for as long as three days.
 However, the experiment was ended abruptly after thirteen participants were “killed” while in custody.
+Group discussions held afterwards revealed how acts that the ‘defenders’ had considered non-violent had been perceived as threatening by the occupying forces.
+The overriding conclusion reached by all participants was that, "anything that prevents communication cannot be called nonviolence."

-Other programs held on the island included inter-faith seminars and annual conferences for diplomats.
-For seven years, Quaker-UNESCO Seminars were held, on issues such as the civil war in Biafra-Nigeria, India-Pakistan conflicts on Kashmir, the struggles against apartheid in South Africa, the movement for women's rights, tensions between East and West Germany, the isolation of China from the UN, the reform of UN voting patterns, and the threat of nuclear war between the US and the USSR.
+For seven years, Alan and Hanna Newcome ran the Quaker-UNESCO Seminars, on issues such as the civil war in Biafra-Nigeria, India-Pakistan conflicts on Kashmir, the struggles against apartheid in South Africa, the movement for women's rights, tensions between East and West Germany, the isolation of China from the UN, the reform of UN voting patterns, and the threat of nuclear war between the US and the USSR.

 In 1972, when a five-year test suspension of the death penalty in Canada ended, a working party was held on Grindstone Island to discuss the issues this raised for Quakers.